 - An effective 2% back (as a free investment) with Acorns

-- Rebates with a credit card of your choice – Chase Freedom (compare it here) and Discover It both have 5% cashback this quarter at wholesale clubs
+- Rebates with a credit card of your choice – Chase Freedom (compare it here) has 5% cashback this quarter at wholesale clubs

 - Up to 7% cashback with TopCashback and Giving Assistant when you shop online